Visual Arts-Studio

 Common Area: Arts

-A hands-on introduction to digital imaging on Macintosh computers.
+A hands-on introduction to digital art making processes on Macintosh computers.
 Generate and manipulate images and files within an artistic context.
 Think creatively, work digitally and examine the potential of digital art making as a new form of art.
 In addition to class projects and critiques in the media lab, students discuss contemporary artists who use the computer in their work.

 VAST 130